mvolkmann/blog/src/dart.md

 ### Abstract Classes (Interfaces)

-Classes can be marked as `abstract` which prevents creating instances of them.
+Classes can be marked with the `abstract` keyword which prevents creating instances of them.
-Abstract classes are useful for defining functionality to be inherited by other classes.
+Abstract classes are useful for defining functionality to be implemented or inherited by other classes.
+Including bodies in the methods of an abstract class is optional.
+When a body is present, subclasses can use the method as is or override it.
+When a body is not present, a semicolon is placed after the parameter list and subclasses must override the method to provide a body.

 Interface in other programming languages are collections of method signatures that some classes implement.
 Dart doesn't support defining "interfaces", but `abstract` classes can be used for this purpose.

+A subclass of an abstract class must implement all methods described in the abstract class that do not have bodies.
+If a subclass implements all the methods, it can use the `implements` keyword instead of the `extends` keyword to express its relationship to the abstract class.
+But if a subclass wants to inherit methods from an abstract class that contain bodies, it must use the `extends` keyword.

 When overriding a superclass method, the parameter types can be made more restrictive using the `covariant` keyword.